 Company Name:

 Doing Business As (DBA):

 Street Address:

-City: County: State: Zip:
+City: State: Zip:

 Mailing Address (if different than above):

-City: State : Zip:
+City: State: Zip:

-Primary Contact: Title:
+Primary Contact:

-Phone: Fax:
+Phone: F Fax:

-Web Site Address: Email Addre ess:
+Web Site Address: Email A .ddress:

-Description of Product(s) and/or Service(s) (use additional sheet if nece ssary):
+Description of Product(s) and/or Service(s)) (use additional sheet if necessary):

-Federal Tax ID #: St ate Tay ID # ··
+Federal Tax ID #: State Tax ID #:

-redefai Tax ID II. •
+Legal Structure:

-Legal Structure: Individual/Sole Proprietorship Partnership C-Corporation S-Corporation Limited Liability Company Part 2.
-Select Section 3 Certification Type A. Category 1 - Section 3 Ownership (51% Ownership by Section 3 Resident) If there is more than one owner, attach the following information for each additional owner on a separate sheet.
+Individual/Sole Proprietorship Limited Liability Company Partnership C-Corporation S-Corporation

+Part 2.
+Select Section 3 Certification Type pe

+A. Category 1 - Section 3 Ownersh ip (51% Ownership by Section 3 Resident)

+If there is more than one owner, attach th e following information for each additional owner on a separate sheet.

-First Name:
+First Name: Middle Initial: Last Name:

-Title: Social Se ecurity Number:
+Title: Soci al Security Number:

 Phone:

 Residence Address:

-City: S tate: Zip:
+City: State: Zip:

-Have there been any changes in ownership If yes, please provide details on a Yes No
+Have there been any changes in ownership If yes, please provide details on Yes No

-% of Ownership: Owner Since (mm/yyyy):
+% of Ownership:Owne er Since (mm/yyyy):

 Hours Devoted to Business per Week:

-Each owner has completed a Participant Survey (blank copy is provided in this application) Each owner has made copies of family income verification and proof of residency and attached to this application
+Each owner has completed a Parti icipant Survey (blank cop by is provided in this application)

+Each owner has made copies of fa amily income verification and proof of residen acy and attached to this

 B. Category 2 - Section 3 Employees (30% Employment of Section 3 residents) Each employee requesting Section 3 preferences must submit a Section 3 Resident Form and include family income verification and proof of residency.
 List all the company's employees on a separate form.
 Provide a copy of your company's payroll records.
-Indicate the total number of full and part time employees: FT PT C. Category 3 - Subcontracting Commitment Information - 25% Subcontracts will be awarded to certified Section 3 business(es) This Section 3 certification is completed on a per-project basis .
+Indicate the total number of full and part time employees: FT PT C. \bigcirc Category 3 - Subcontracting Commitment Information - 25% Subcontracts will be awarded to certified Section 3 business(es) This Section 3 certification is completed on a per-project basis .
 List all the company's subcontractors to be utilized on a separate sheet.
 Include company name and contact information.
 Indicate the total dollar amount to be subcontracted: Indicate the dollar amount awarded to Section 3 businesses: Attestation This section must be completed by an authorized representative of the business that is applying for certification.
 I certify that the statements provided in this application are true and correct.
 Furthermore, I understand that the information provided herein is subject to North Carolina General Statute's governing Local Government activities or other applicable laws, that it would likely be classified as public, and that it is the responsibility of the Applicant Firm to claim and defend any other classification.
 I understand that the certifying entities reserve the right to request additional information and to perform on-site checks as necessary.
 I also understand that intentionally supplying false information for the purpose of obtaining certification will be sufficient reason for rejection of this application and/or removal from the Section 3 Certification Program.
 Signature Date Print Name Title I have attached the documents on the Checklist for Completion